-Figure 6.
+Figure 9.
 Plasma levels of a steroid, dexamethasone, after a single intra-articular injection in a rabbit model of osteoarthritis.

 We have also demonstrated that TransCon Hydrogel prodrugs can alter disease progression in a rabbit model of knee osteoarthritis.
 In this study, rabbits were treated with a single intra-articular injection of either saline, TransCon Hydrogel steroid, or TransCon Hydrogel IL-1 inhibitor, or interleukin-1 inhibitor.
 Disease progression was assessed using standard methods, including analysis of joint space narrowing in the affected knee, providing industry-standard Kellgren-Lawrence scores.
-Figure 7 illustrates the statistically significant improvement in Kellgren-Lawrence score for rabbits treated with either TransCon Steroid or TransCon IL-1 inhibitor:
+The Kellgren-Lawrence grading system is a radiological, or x-ray-based, classification of knee osteoarthritis consisting of grades ranging from normal to Grade I, Grade II, Grade III and Grade IV.
+Figure 10 illustrates the statistically significant improvement in Kellgren-Lawrence score for rabbits treated with either TransCon Steroid or TransCon IL-1 inhibitor:

-Figure 7.
+Figure 10.
 Rabbits with osteoarthritis were treated with a single intra-articular injection of TransCon prodrugs incorporating either a steroid or IL-1 inhibitor.
 At days 42, 43, and 51 rabbit knees were examined using state-of-the-art radiographic analyses and Kellgren-Lawrence scores were recorded.
 A decrease in Kellgren-Lawrence score indicates improvement in osteoarthritis disease progression. \p value < 0.05, \\p value < 0.01, versus control.

-These data confirm the ability of TransCon hydrogel to deliver drugs directly to tissues and cells in joints affected by osteoarthritis.
+These data confirm the ability of TransCon hydrogel to deliver drugs directly to joints affected by osteoarthritis.
 The half-life achieved in the rabbit pharmacokinetic study depicted in the figure above supports a product profile with quarterly up to half-yearly administration.

 TransCon candidates for osteoarthritis are being evaluated in preclinical models to assess their ability to provide long term pain reduction and to modify disease.
-In 2014, we anticipate initiating the manufacture of material of our lead candidate for use in toxicology studies, and we anticipate initiating the manufacturing of material for use on a second candidate in 2015.
 We currently retain worldwide commercial rights to all TransCon candidates for osteoarthritis.